 In 2014, the Company's Board of Directors authorized a program to repurchase up to \$100 million of the Company's common stock on or before August 14, 2017.
 The Company has entered into a written trading plan under Rule 10b5-1 of the Exchange Act to facilitate repurchases under the repurchase program.
-The repurchase program is effective immediately, may be suspended or discontinued at any time and will be funded using the Company's available cash.
+The repurchase program may be suspended or discontinued at any time and is funded using the Company's available cash.
 Under the program, shares may be repurchased through open market and/or privately negotiated transactions at prices deemed appropriate by management.
-The timing and amount of repurchase transactions under this program will depend on market conditions as well as corporate and regulatory considerations.
+The timing and amount of repurchase transactions under this program depend on market conditions as well as corporate and regulatory considerations.

-During the year ended October 3, 2015, the Company repurchased a total of 6.4 million shares of common stock at a cost of \$77.9 million under the repurchase program.
-As of October 3, 2015, our remaining stock repurchase authorization under the repurchase program was approximately \$21.5 million.
+During the year ended October 1, 2016, the Company repurchased a total of 1.4 million shares of common stock at a cost of \$14.6 million under the repurchase program.
+As of October 1, 2016, our remaining stock repurchase authorization under the repurchase program was approximately \$7.0 million.